 Optimal effort takes the standard form except for the adjustment factor $\frac{\lambda}{1-(1-\lambda)\delta}$, which captures the effect of dynamic returns to effort.
 When $\lambda=1$, the level of effort is the same as in the standard model.
-Introducing dynamic returns ($\lambda<1$) has two counteracting effects on the level
+Introducing dynamic returns ($\lambda<1$) has two counteracting effects on the level of

-9It is worth pointing out that our model is conceptually related to a large macro literature studying rigid prices and wages.
+12It is worth pointing out that our model is conceptually related to a large macro literature studying rigid prices and wages.
 This literature has developed models with time-dependent price adjustment rules (Taylor 1980; Calvo 1983), state-dependent price adjustment rules (Caplin and Spulber 1987; Caplin and Leahy 1991; Caballero and Engel 1991), and a combination of the two elements (Nakamura and Steinsson 2010).
 The earnings specification in (2) is a form of Calvo contract in which there is a constant probability that the earnings of a given worker are adjusted, independently of the time since the last adjustment.
 Importantly, our objective - understanding how earnings and effort respond to taxes - is fundamentally different from the focus in macroeconomics on nominal price rigidity and the impact of monetary policy.

-of effort.
-On the one hand, a lower λ implies that increased effort today is less likely to yield increased earnings today (short-run effect captured by the numerator of the adjustment factor).
-On the other hand, a lower λ implies that any increase in earnings is expected to last a longer period of time as the expected duration of a given job spell equals $1/\lambda$ (long-run effect captured by the denominator of the adjustment factor).
+effort.
+On the one hand, a lower λ implies that effort returns have longer delays and this disincentivizes effort (reflected in the numerator of the adjustment factor).
+On the other hand, a lower λ implies that effort returns, when they do materialize, are expected to last a longer and this incentivizes effort (reflected in the denominator of the adjustment factor).
 In the special case of $\delta=1$, these two effects offset exactly and the level of effort is the same as in the standard model.
 Importantly, this point pertains to the level of latent earnings, whereas we are ultimately interested in the response of realized earnings to taxes.
 Even when $\delta=1$, the model has very different predictions than the standard model.
 In fact, none of the key results derived below depend on the size of the discount factor.